-- [Configuration type]: Whether to create a standalone instance or an instance that is part of a cluster. - [Server product type]: Set the following: - FUJITSU Enterprise Postgres 14 Instances - [Location]: Whether to create the instance in the server that the current user is logged into, or in a remote server.
-The default is "Local", which will create the instance in the server machine where WebAdmin is currently running.

-- [Instance name]: Name of the database instance to manage
+- Fujitsu Enterprise Postgres 14 - [Location]: Whether to create the instance in the server that the current user is logged into, or in a remote server.
+The default is "Local", which will create the instance in the server machine where WebAdmin is currently running. - [Instance name]: Name of the database instance to manage